Police Officer Recruitment

 Police Officer Uniform

 Uniform fitting, which will take a maximum of one hour, includes uniform, equipment and body armour (where appropriate).
 Further information regarding what you’ll need to bring with you on the day of your fitting as well as directions to our stores will be sent prior to your appointment.
 It can take up to four weeks to measure, order and receive equipment and uniform.
-A full uniform policy will be provided with your induction handbook

 Formal offer received

-Commence employment
+Commence service

 Congratulations and welcome to your first day.
 Initially your normal working day will be 9am to 5pm and in smart dress, until your uniform is issued.
 You will be provided full details in advance of your start date